Night-time economy

 , ,

-Feature image: Yee-Li Tee and Feras & Friends busting moves beneath the dance vents (image Anna Kucera) In 2021 City People produced a COVID-safe dancing option for our urban landscapes.
+In 2021, City People produced a COVID-safe opportunity for dance in our urban landscapes.
 Wanna Dance is an interactive art installation that invites everyone to bring the city to life through art, music and dance.
-A collaboration between some
+A collaboration between some of Sydney’s leading designers, sound artists, choreographers and dancers, Wanna Dance enabled people to dance in

 Accelerator: How arts and culture can connect people in public spaces during COVID-19